ajda-marjanovic/ajda-marjanovic.github.io/code.md

 [**Introduction to Python for Asset Pricing / Financial Economics**](https://github.com/ajda-marjanovic/Intro-to-Python-for-Asset-Pricing.git)

-_Python scirpts that I have created for a Master's course in Asset Pricing / Financial Economics._
+_Python scirpts that I have created for a Master's level course in Financial Economics._